cgwire/gazu/README.rst

 About authors
 -------------

-Gazu is written by CGWire, a company based in France.
-We help teams of animation studios to collaborate better.
-We provide tools to more than 50 studios spread all around the world.
+Kitsu is written by CGWire, a company based in France.
+We help animation and VFX studios to collaborate better through efficient tooling.
+We already work with more than 70 studios around the world.

-On the technical side, we apply software craftmanship principles as much as possible.
-We love coding and consider that strong quality and good developer experience matter a lot.

 Visit `cg-wire.com <https://cg-wire.com>`__ for more information.